Allianz Global Assistance Travel Insurance Review

 10 days for a refund

-One feature that Allianz likes to tout in its marketing is that you have ten days from the time you purchase your policy to request a refund (as long as you haven't started your trip or initiated a claim yet).
+One feature that Allianz Global Assistance likes to tout in its marketing is that you have ten days from the time you purchase your policy to request a refund (as long as you haven't started your trip or initiated a claim yet).
 While there’s certainly no downside to this, we didn’t find it to be especially useful, either.
-Why would you be dissatisfied with Allianz’s service before your trip has even started?
+Why would you be dissatisfied with Allianz Global Assistance services before your trip has even started?

-Unfortunately, our phone experience with Allianz’s customer service was one of the worst in our tests.
-We were placed on hold for about five minutes when we called, and when we were finally connected with someone, they didn’t have much information beyond what was listed on our plan’s website page.
+Unfortunately, our customer service experiences with Allianz Global Assistance were not exceptional.
+We found hold times to be longer than average, and when we were finally connected with a rep, they didn’t offer much information beyond what was listed on the company's website.
 No one was rude or unprofessional, but we could see this going from slightly annoying to majorly frustrating if we had to deal with a claim disagreement.

-If you’re not taking a long trip or traveling with kids, Allianz’s unique perks might not hold as much sway over you.
+If you’re not taking a long trip or traveling with kids, certain perks from Allianz Global Assistance might not hold as much sway over you.
 For nearly every other type of trip, we preferred John Hancock.
-While Allianz was one of our most mediocre customer service experiences, John Hancock’s was the best.
+While Allianz Global Assistance was one of our most mediocre customer service experiences, John Hancock’s was the best.
 All of our test calls were answered immediately, and its reps knew the policies inside and out, patiently answering all of our hypothetical questions.

-John Hancock also has much more generous coverages than Allianz.
-For example, its cheapest plan starts with $50K in medical, an amount that’s only available with Allianz’s most expensive plans.
+John Hancock also has much more generous coverages than Allianz Global Assistance.
+For example, its cheapest plan starts with $50K in medical, an amount that’s only available with Allianz Global Assistance’s most expensive plans.
 John Hancock also includes on optional “Cancel for Any Reason” upgrade on all of its plans — a nice feature for those looking for 100% insurance.

 Because Travelex also covers kids under 18 for free, families are likely to find themselves shopping between the two companies.
 Travelex only covers trips up to 180 days in length (and anything over 30 days will earn an additional $8/day charge), but if your family’s trip is under that time period, we recommend going with Travelex.
-Its coverage limits are much more customizable than Allianz’s.
+Its coverage limits are much more customizable than Allianz Global Assistance’s.

-Travelex also makes it easy to beef up your medical or evacuation coverage on any of its plans, whereas Allianz doesn’t allow any wiggle room.
+Travelex also makes it easy to beef up your medical or evacuation coverage on any of its plans, whereas Allianz Global Assistance doesn’t allow any wiggle room.
 Like John Hancock, Travelex also offers a “Cancel for Any Reason” upgrade on all of its plans.
-Our customer service experience was much more positive with Travelex than Allianz, as well — our phone calls were answered almost immediately, and its reps were extremely knowledgeable about every plans’ details.
+Our customer service experience was much more positive with Travelex than Allianz Global Assistance, as well — our phone calls were answered almost immediately, and its reps were extremely knowledgeable about every plans’ details.